-(2) The provisions of R986-100 apply to food stamps except where specifically noted otherwise.
+(2) The provisions of R986-100 apply to SNAP except where specifically noted otherwise.

-The Department administers the Food Stamp Program in compliance with federal law with the following exceptions or clarifications:
+The Department administers SNAP in compliance with federal law with the following exceptions or clarifications:

 (1) The following options not otherwise found in R986-100 have been adopted by the Department where allowed by the applicable federal law or regulation: